razereru/WOWAFKAHK/README.md

 Step 5
 Press CTL+Shift+F9
 "you can check the macro is running by right-clicking AHK in the taskbar and clicking OPEN you should see that line of code the macro is on"

+MW version supports up to 4 WoW windows running at the same time